anna099/hegel/culture/3-judge.md

 consciousness is inspired by Diderot's novel; both Rameau and the *philosophe* occupy the same world, but they judge it in completely opposite ways, and in this way Rameau resembles the base consciousness.

-> We shall get drunk; we'll pass on scurrilous gossip; we'll indulge in all
-> kinds of profligacy and vice.
-It'll be absolutely delicious.
-We'll prove that
-> Voltaire has no genius, that Buffon, who’s always on his high horse, is just a
-> pompous ranter; that Montesquieu is nothing but a wit; we’ll tell D'Alembert
-> to stick to his sums and we'll give a really good going-over to all those
-> petty stoics like you, who despise us out of envy, cloak their pride in
-> modesty, and live soberly out of necessity.
-And music?
-Ah, then indeed we'll
-> have music![^33]

 At the end of *Rameau's Nephew*, the two men finish their conversation and part ways.
 Things are not quite so simple in the *Phenomenology*, since these two